sirixdb/sirixdb.github.io/xml-xquery-api.md

 new XQuery(query).evaluate(ctx);
 ```

-Storing a collection of XML files in Sirix is as simple as using the following query for instance (dir is a directory path and you're importing all files with an `.xml` suffix):
+Loading a collection of XML files in Sirix is as simple as using the following query for instance (dir is a directory path and you're importing all files with an `.xml` suffix):

 ```java
 final var ctx = SirixQueryContext.createWithNodeStore(store);